EliAndrewC/l7r/setting/l7r.md

 For example, consider someone who had suffered connection damage that weakened the ties that bind them to their clan.
 This happened to one of my PCs, Bayushi Saburo - other members of the Scorpion Clan were much more inclined to try to take vengeance in response to words or actions which they perceived as insults or betrayals.
 And they were far more likely to interpret his behavior in this way.

-For example, during the Battle of Coward's Torment, Saburo and the platoon under his command was heavily wounded.
+For example, during the Battle of Coward's Torment, Saburo and the platoon under his command were heavily wounded.
 As the acting lieutenant of his platoon, he was in the process of pulling his unit back into the reserves so that a fresh platoon could take his place on the front lines.

 However, as he was doing so, he spotted a fellow Scorpion from a different company, Shosuro Yuzo, who had gotten separated from their squad.
 She was also wounded and had fallen off her horse, and enemy forces were advancing on her.
 Saburo had to decide whether to save her or continue pulling back.
 He chose the latter, and Yuzo was killed.